Math Placement

 Overview

 Mathematics serves as a foundation for many majors.
-In order to be successful in math, it is important to ensure a student’s readiness to begin in a particular math course using an assessment.
-At Seattle University, most students will take the ALEKS Math Placement Assessment.
-Some students will use placement from SAT, ACT, AP or IB exams.
-Others may use previously earned college-level coursework to meet the pre-requisite of math course.
+Success in math starts with the correct course placement, which an assessment helps determine.
+At Seattle University, most incoming first-year students will complete the ALEKS Math Placement Assessment.
+Others may use previously earned college-level coursework to meet the pre-requisites for a math course.

-Prior to registering for classes, all first-year students will be required to take the ALEKS Math Placement Assessment.
+Prior to registering for classes, most first-year students are required to take the ALEKS Math Placement Assessment.
 Please refer to your New Student Checklist in your Orientation Portal for additional details.

 Students may be exempt from completing the ALEKS Math Placement Assessment if they have:

-Please contact the student's College Advising Center to discuss these scenarios.
+Please contact University Advising to discuss these scenarios.

 What is ALEKS?

-ALEKS is not a multiple-choice Placement Assessment.
-It is open-response and requires students to work out solutions with a paper and pencil, then enter them into ALEKS.
+- ALEKS is not a multiple-choice exam.
+It is an open-response assessment and requires you to work out solutions to math problems with paper and pencil before you enter your answers.

 Topics Covered on the Assessment

-Students will see some, but not all, of the math they have learned in high school, including:
+Students may see some, but not all, of the math they have learned in high school, including:

 Get Ready

-Students can take the ALEKS Math Placement Assessment at home on a personal computer, laptop, or tablet that has access to the internet.
+- You can complete the ALEKS Math Placement Assessment on a personal computer, laptop, or tablet that has access to the internet.
 Make sure the computer has current system requirements.
 Students can also verify that their computer, laptop, or tablet is able to access and run ALEKS.
+You should not complete ALEKS on a mobile phone.

-Students should find a quiet place free of distractions and make sure to have paper and pen or pencil.
-They should not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
-There is no benefit to cheating on the math placement assessment—the only result will be that they enroll in a class that is too difficult, or not challenging enough, potentially costing additional time and money.
+- You should not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
+There is no benefit to cheating on the math placement assessment—the only result will be that you enroll in a class that is too difficult or not challenging enough, potentially costing you additional time and money on your path to graduation.

-Students will not need a personal calculator.
-ALEKS will provide an on-screen calculator if one is needed to complete a particular problem.
+- Students will not need a personal calculator.
+ALEKS provides an on-screen calculator if one is needed to complete a particular problem.

-ALEKS will begin with a tutorial to make sure students are comfortable with the math palette tools before the assessment begins.
-The tutorial demonstrates how to enter the different types of answers, how to use the ALEKS calculator, and how to graph.
-If during the assessment students are unsure how to input an answer or need help, select the "Help" button below the answer pallet tools to return to the tutorial.
-Going to the tutorial during the assessment will not impact the placement results.
+- ALEKS will begin with a tutorial to make sure you are comfortable with the website’s math tools before the assessment begins.
+The tutorial demonstrates how to enter different types of answers, how to use the ALEKS calculator, and how to graph.
+If during the assessment you are unsure how to input an answer or need help, select the "Help" button below the answer pallet tools to return to the tutorial.
+Revisiting the tutorial while completing ALEKS will not impact the placement results.

 Take the Assessment